Camara and Koita get Red Bull Salzburg support over failed drugs test | Goal.com

-Camara and Koita get Red Bull Salzburg support over failed drugs test
+Camara and Koita get Red Bull Salzburg support over failed drug tests

 Austrian Bundesliga giants Red Bull Salzburg have revealed that Mali internationals Mohamed Camara and Sekou Koita have returned positive for banned substances.

-“Mohamed Camara and Sekou Koita had been away for around ten days on international duty for Mali for two internationals against Namibia, before they recorded a positive test on 22 November 2020 – a few days after their return to Salzburg – as part of a Uefa test of ten of our players,” a statement from club website read.
+“Mohamed Camara and Sekou Koita had been away for around 10 days on international duty for Mali for two internationals against Namibia, before they recorded a positive test on 22 November 2020 – a few days after their return to Salzburg – as part of a Uefa test of 10 of our players,” a statement from the club website read.

 “Camara and Koita both had traces of a substance that is a key ingredient in a drug taken to combat altitude sickness.